 What I am not going to do is take anyone else’s inventory, or judge the person who offered the blanket statement to my friend.
 That would be hypocritical.
 What I am going to say is this:

-This website has featured the stories of women who have long-term sobriety in the arms of online communities, and have never stepped foot inside a meeting.
+Sober Mommies has featured the stories of women who have long-term sobriety in the arms of online communities and have never stepped foot inside a meeting.
 It has featured stories of women who attend meetings weekly, monthly, or once.

-12-step programs are wonderful, and they work for those who embrace them, but it would be silly to assume that they are the only way to get and stay sober.
+For those who embrace them, 12-step programs are wonderful, and they work.
+However, it would be silly to assume that 12-step is the only way to get and stay sober.
 If you visit our resources page, you will find many paths to sobriety, harm reduction, support and recovery that are working for many.